When is a Store Liable for a Slip and Fall in the Parking Lot?

 Did You Fall in a Store Parking Lot?
 Find Out if You Have a Claim for Compensation

 If you fell in a store parking lot in Bergen County, Hudson County, Teaneck, or Union City, contact the Law Offices of Jeffrey S. Hasson, P.C. for a free consultation.
-To discuss your case with an experienced slip-and-fall accident attorney, call (201) 928-0300 or contact us online now.
+To discuss your case with an experienced Bergen County personal injury lawyer, call (201) 928-0300 or contact us online now.